mahmoud-drwsh/zoom_bulk_downloader/README.md

 ### Date Range

 To change the time range of recordings, modify `get_month_ranges_for_past_year()` in `src/date_utils.py`.
 Currently set to the past 12 months.

+### Multiple Files Per Meeting

+Zoom meetings can have multiple recording files (e.g., gallery view, speaker view, shared screen with speaker view, etc.).
+The script automatically handles this by:

+- Processing each file in the `recording_files` array separately
+- Including the recording type in the filename (e.g., `Meeting_2024-01-15_gallery-view_abc123.mp4`)
+- Using unique file IDs to ensure no conflicts between files from the same meeting

+All MP4 video files from a meeting will be downloaded, with filenames that distinguish them by their recording type.

 ## Troubleshooting